Frazier-Creation/AirBnB_clone/README.md

 ## Description

-This team project is part of the ALX School Full-Stack Software Engineer program.
+The ALX School's Full-Stack Software Engineer program includes this group project.
-It's the first step towards building a first full web application: an AirBnB clone.
+It's the first stage in creating an AirBnB clone, the first complete web application.
-This first step consists of a custom command-line interface for data management, and the base classes for the storage of this data.
-Console commands allow the user to create, update, and destroy objects, as well as manage file storage.
-Using a system of JSON serialization/deserialization, storage is persistent between sessions.
+The foundation classes for storing this data are included in this initial step, along with a unique command-line interface for managing data.
+The user can control file storage, create, update, and destroy objects using console commands.
+Storage is durable across sessions thanks to a system of JSON serialization and deserialization.

 ## Usage